-The DOJ has agreed to accept electronic service of documents on behalf of the defendant.
+The DOJ has agreed to accept electronic service of documents on behalf of the litigants it represents.
 This means that you do not have to serve your filings separately on any opponent represented by the DOJ.
 Submitting a filing to the court will count as serving an opponent represented by the DOJ.